kriplanimanisha-gif/ai-powered-gis-pmo-decision-intelligence/README.md

 ## 📌 Overview

-The **GIS PMO – Executive AI Decision Intelligence Platform** is a proposed AI-powered evolution of an existing **SharePoint-based GIS PMO platform**.
+The **GIS PMO – Executive AI Decision Intelligence Platform** is a proposed AI-powered evolution of GIS PMO platform**.

-The objective is not to replace the existing PMO website, but to introduce an **AI Intelligence Layer** that transforms project and portfolio data into:
+The objective is not to replace the existing PMO platform, but to introduce an **AI Intelligence Layer** that transforms project and portfolio data into:

 * Predictive insights
 * Early-warning signals